mesn1985/WebApplicationSecurityBasicsLab/crAPI/7_Fuzzing_input.md

 code with this content length should be ignored.

 If there is no hits, maybe they are not using a SQL database.
 Let try with some NoSql queries also.

-_With the NOsql injection attack, Encapsulating " " should be omitted from the payload in intruder_
+It is important to note With the NOsql injection attack, Encapsulating " " should be omitted from the request payload value, because NoSql Injection is more like an arbitary code injection attack, than a string manipulation attack (Such as SQL Inject).
+In short, it is not a string you are injecting.

 1. Create a small wordlist for noSQL, with the values below:
 ```
 true, $where: '1 == 1'